ansonlcy/TSceneJAL/README.md

 |    Coreset    |   21   |
 |      Crb      |   22   |
 | **TSceneJAL** | **14** |

+# Note
+The instructions regarding code execution still need improvement, and we will update them as soon as possible.

 # Acknowledgement
 Our code is based on  [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [CRB-active-3Ddet](https://github.com/Luoyadan/CRB-active-3Ddet).
 Thanks for their awesome codebase.